stefano-tornelli/sample-app-compose/README.md

 The Streamlit frontend provides a simple interface to test the backend API endpoints.
 Use the buttons and text input fields to interact with the API and view the responses on the screen.

+### (WIP) PyWebIO Frontend

+A test for a PyWebIO frontend, not currently working

 ## Docker Compose Configuration

-The `docker-compose.yml` file defines the three services:
+The `docker-compose.yml` file defines the four services:

 ```yaml
 version: '3'